giantswarm/rfc/cluster-app-values-schema/README.md

 - How to specify whether a property can be modified or not. `"readOnly": true` mit be the right one for that.

+- Avoid recursion.
+No use of dynamicRef, dynamicAnchor, RecursiveRef

+- Not, AllOf, AnyOf, OneOf must only be used for constraints.
+No use of `type`, `properties` etc. in the sub-schema.

+- If, Then, Else cannot be used

+- DependentRequired, DependentSchemas: to be evaluated.

+- UnevaluatedProperties, UnevaluatedItems cannot be used.

+- AdditionalItems, PrefixItems, for tuple validation cannot be used.

+- All array items must be of the same type. `contains` cannot be used.

+- contentEncoding in combination with contentSchema: to be defined.
+  - see "username:password" in base 64 example

 ## Resources

 - [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/)